Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Odd Cycle Transversal on -free Graphs

+\begin{proof} Let $G$ be a $(3P_1+P_2)$-free graph with a vertex weighting~$w$, and let $T\subseteq V(G)$.
+We describe a polynomial-time algorithm for the optimization version of the problem on input $(G,T,w)$ using the approach of Section~\ref{s-general}.
+So, in Step~1, we compute a neutral solution of minimum weight, i.e., a minimum weight odd cycle transversal, using polynomial time due to Lemma~\ref{l-sp2} (take $s=4$).
+We then compute, in Step~2, a $T$-full solution by setting $S_T=T$.
+It remains to compute a mixed solution $S_T$ of minimum weight (Step~3) and compare its weight with the two solutions found above (Step~4).
+By Lemma~\ref{l-claim1} we can distinguish between two cases: $G[O]$ is connected or $G[O]$ consists of two connected components.
+We compute a mixed solution of minimum weight for each type.

+{\bf Case 1.} $G[O]$ is connected.\\ We first compute in polynomial time a 2-clique solution of minimum weight by using Lemma~\ref{l-2clique}.
+In the remainder of Case~1, we will compute a mixed solution $S_T$ of minimum weight with connected $G[O]$ that is not a 2-clique solution.

+By Lemma~\ref{l-claim2} and the fact that $G[R]$ is bipartite by definition, we find that $|R|\leq 8$.
+We consider all ${\mathcal O}(n^8)$ possibilities for $R$.
+We discard a choice for $R$ if $G[R]$ is not bipartite.
+If $G[R]$ is bipartite, we compute a solution $S_T$ of minimum weight such that $B_T$ contains $R$.
+Let $F_1,\ldots,F_p$ be the components of $G[R]$.
+By definition, $p\geq 1$.
+By Lemma~\ref{l-claim2} $p\leq 4$.
+By Lemma~\ref{l-claim3}, $O$ has at most $p\leq 4$ connectors.

-By Claim~3, the set $O$ has at most $p\leq 4$ connectors.
-Recall that we are considering some set $R$ of vertices that must be even for the solution we are looking for.
-The algorithm now considers all $O(n^4)$ possible choices for a set $D$ of at most four connectors.
-We first check that $G[D\cup R]$ is $T$-bipartite and that there are no two vertices in $D$ with a neighbour in the same $F_i$; if either of these two conditions is not satisfied, then we discard our choice of $D$.
-Otherwise, we put the vertices of $D$ in $O$, together with any vertex that is not in $T$ and that is not adjacent to any vertex of the set $R$ that we consider.
-Then, as $G[D\cup R]$ is bipartite and no two vertices in $D$ are adjacent to the same component $F_i$, the graph $R\cup O$ is $T$-bipartite, and we remember its weight.
+We now consider all ${\mathcal O}(n^4)$ possible choices for a set $D$ of at most four connectors.
+For each set $D$, we first check that $G[D\cup R]$ is $T$-bipartite and that there are no two vertices in $D$ with a neighbour in the same $F_i$; if one of these conditions is not satisfied, we discard our choice of $D$.
+If both conditions are satisfied we put the vertices of $D$ in $O$, together with any vertex that is not in $T$ and that is not adjacent to any vertex of $R$.
+Then, as $G[D\cup R]$ is $T$-bipartite and no two vertices in $D$ are adjacent to the same component $F_i$, the graph $G[R\cup O]$ is $T$-bipartite.
+We remember the weight of $S_T=V\setminus (R\cup O)$.

-We note that in the above, we may have computed a set~$O$ that is disconnected or that contains even vertices.
-So our algorithm might compute some solutions more than once.
-However, we can compute each solution in Case~1 in polynomial time, and the total number of solutions we compute in Case~1 is $O(n^8)\cdot (O(n^6)+O(n^4))=O(n^{14})$, which is polynomial as well.
-Hence, out of all the 2-clique solutions and other mixed solutions we found, we can safely pick a solution $S_T=V_T\setminus (R\cup O)$ with minimum weight as the output for Case~1.
+In doing the above, we may have computed a set~$O$ that is disconnected or that contains even vertices.
+So we might compute some solutions more than once.
+However, we can compute each solution in polynomial time, and the total number of solutions we compute in Case~1 is ${\mathcal O}(n^8)\cdot {\mathcal O}(n^4)={\mathcal O}(n^{12})$, which is polynomial as well.
+Out of all the 2-clique solutions and other mixed solutions we found, we pick a solution $S_T=V_T\setminus (R\cup O)$ with minimum weight as the output for Case~1.